rackerlabs/rackspace-how-to/content/rackspace-email/verify-email-delivery.md

 *Warning: If you verify you are not getting any new email in apps.rackspace.com, contact your account administrator and provide them with this article [Set up DNS records for Cloud Office email](/how-to/set-up-dns-records-for-cloud-office-email/).*

 -	Perform a search on your mailbox.
     - Using your mailbox’s search function will discover a message that could be hiding in a sub-folder.
+Try a variety of different search criteria.
 -	Does your mailbox have rules or filters applied?
     - Rules and filters can inadvertently move or even delete messages.
+Rules and filters can exist in webmail or your [local mail client](/how-to/cloud-office-support-terminology/#cloud-office-terminology)
--	Check your Spam/Junk/Trash folders.
+-	Check your Spam/Junk/Trash folders for the message.
-    - Searching your inbox should uncover messages lurking in these folders.
-It is best practice to manually check them even if a search does not show the messages in these folders.
--	Check your recover deleted items folder.
+-	Check your recover deleted items folder for the message.

     - Log into [apps.rackspace.com](apps.rackspace.com) > Place your cursor over “Trash” for Rackspace Email users or “Deleted Items” for Exchange users > right-click and select “Recover Deleted Items” from the menu.
 A box will pop up displaying messages in your recover deleted items folder.
-Detailed instructions

 - Allow ample time to ensure there is not a message delay.
 -	Did the sender receive a bounce message?
 If so, reference [Common Email Bounces](/how-to/common-email-bounces/) for possible solutions.